1975 Open Championship: Playoff

-The Sunday playoff was back-and-forth in the rain, and included a chip-in eagle by Watson at the 14th hole, the short par-5 named "Spectacles."
+The Sunday playoff was back-and-forth in the rain, with the turning point coming at the par 3 8th hole.
+Both players were at even par and Newton safely on the green as Tom Watson hit 'perhaps the luckiest shot of my career' as he stated on the 'Fore The Good Of The Game' podcast with Bruce Devlin.
+Tom Watson described (at the 10 min mark) how his tee shot was sailing left after he failed to cut the ball into the wind, when it then hit the out-of-bounds stake and bounced back into play.
+Tom Watson subsequently drew a decent lie, chipped into the wind and safely onto the green and holed the putt for a par to remain even par with Newton.
+Later in the playoff and still tied on even par, a chip-in eagle by Watson at the 14th hole, the short par-5 named "Spectacles."
 Newton had chipped to within inches and tapped in for birdie.
 The two were tied at the 18th tee, the par-4 "Home" with the meandering Barry Burn.
 Watson was on the 90th green in two with about 25 ft for birdie, but Newton's approach ended in the front left bunker.
 Newton's lengthy sand shot ran 10 ft past the hole.
 After Watson had safely two-putted for par, Newton's putt to save par and extend the match missed left and Watson won the title.

 This was the second and final 18-hole playoff at the Open; the first was in 1970, won by Jack Nicklaus.
 The format was changed to a four-hole aggregate playoff in 1985, first used in 1989.
 Prior to 1964, the playoff at the Open was 36 holes.